AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/request-response-object.md

     scopes: Array<string>;
     // Claims that should be included on the tokens, in accordance with OIDC claims request claims?: string;
-    // Capabilities which should be returned on the xms_cc claim of the access token clientCapabilities?: Array<string>;
     // Authority to retrieve tokens for
     authority?: string;
     // Boolean value - if true, will perform refresh token request to get new access token